-The dietary intake assessment for this application was undertaken using FSANZ's dietary modelling computer program Harvest17, along with deterministic calculations outside of Harvest.
+The dietary intake assessment for this application was undertaken using FSANZ's dietary modelling computer program Harvest.
 This was done for estimating nutrient intakes.
 A summary of the general FSANZ approach to conducting dietary intake assessments is on the FSANZ website.
 A detailed discussion of the FSANZ methodology and approach to conducting dietary intake assessments is set out in Principles and Practices of Dietary Exposure Assessment for Food Regulatory Purposes (FSANZ 2009b).
 Nutrient intakes were also determined from published information from national nutrition surveys.